 Receiving the compassionate and empathetic endowment of another offers validation to the person sharing, enabling the person to feel understood, heard, and valued.
 It is difficult to walk with someone in their pain—to really be there.
 There is often nothing to do but cry, hold hands, or just sit with them as you both grieve the loss.
 There are often no words that help.
 Compassion is sometimes just being with.
 The goal of Compassion is not to take away the pain but to walk with the person through the pain.
 It’s a courageous act, to allow what is, to be exactly what it is.

-4. Judgement can slip into our thinking so easy and hinder our ability to see clearly.
-Judgement often feels like fact rather than a story we are telling ourselves.
-So often these stories are unconscious, so they feel like part of who we are.
+- Judgement can slip into our thinking so easy and hinder our ability to see clearly.
+Judgements often feel like fact rather than a story we are telling ourselves.
+So often these stories are unconscious, so they just feel like part of who we are.
 Sometimes these stories are passed down for generations and we never question the validity; we just buy into this so-called truth.
 Often these stories become outdated or no longer serve us; it takes courage to question them and see a larger perspective.
-Judgement keeps us small; and is usually based in fear.
-Judgement is a grave hindrance to compassion because when we judge we make other human beings into objects.
-Their needs, desires, and dreams become less important or less righteous than our own.
+Judgements keep us small; they are usually based in fear.
+And they are a grave hinderance to compassion because with judgements we make other human beings into objects.
+Their needs, desires, and dreams become less important or less worthy than our own.

 A few very helpful self-awareness questions to open-up our perception when we find ourselves in a state of judgment: